 Last Updated on

-With the political fortunes of the free world hanging in an ever tightening, if somewhat undignified balance, some of us may be wondering how the governments of the future will support our hopes for better community wellbeing.
+With the political future of the free world hanging in an ever-tightening, if somewhat undignified, balance, many are wondering how the politicians of the future will support their constituents’ hopes for better community well-being.

 Wrong!
-In his book ‘Flourish’, Professor Martin Seligman, the founder of Positive Psychology, has stated very clearly where this field sits along the political spectrum.
-It doesn’t ‘sit’ so much as exist squarely above the usual left/right divide.
+In his 2012 book Flourish, Martin Seligman, the researcher often credited as the founder of positive psychology, has stated very clearly where this field hovers on the political spectrum—it exists squarely above the usual left/right divide.

-Unfortunately, politics seldom respects the neutrality of scientific enquiry; just ask any climate change scientist.
-And despite positive psychology’s clearly stated position of remaining above the usual political arm wrestling, some left/right arguments inevitably creep in.
+Unfortunately, politics seldom respects the neutrality of scientific inquiry–just ask any climate scientist.
+And despite positive psychology’s clearly stated position of remaining above “political arm wrestling,” some left/right arguments inevitably creep in.

-For example, some poignant questions have arisen around whether governments should be in the business of community wellbeing.
-Shouldn’t wellbeing be left to individual responsibility?
+For example, some poignant questions have arisen about whether governments should be in the business of community well-being.
+Shouldn’t well-being be left to individual responsibility?
 Should my taxes pay for your wellbeing?
-And who decides if Positive Psychology is more deserving than other fields of funding or research grants?
+And who decides if positive psychology is more deserving than other fields of funding or research grants?

-The progressive case for public investment in community wellbeing has been advanced by people such as Sir Anthony Seldon, a leading academic and Positive Psychology advocate.
-Seldon has advocated that the UK government should adopt wellbeing as a target for national policy.
-He has also argued that public sector workforces would benefit from resilience and wellbeing training.
+The progressive case for public investment in community well-being has been advanced by people such as Sir Anthony Seldon, a leading academic and positive psychology advocate.
+Seldon has advocated that the United Kingdom’s government should adopt well-being as a target for national policy.
+He has also argued that public sector workforces would benefit from resilience and well-being training.

 “Can you imagine–the Coalition government is cutting public sector budgets across the board, but it finds (let’s say) £1 billion to give to Martin Seligman and the University of Pennsylvania, to train public sector workers to think optimistically?
-‘Sorry, guys, we’re cutting your pensions, but hey, here’s a free course in thinking positively’.”
+‘Sorry, guys, we’re cutting your pensions, but hey, here’s a free course in thinking positively'” (2013).